asnazizi/MazeGameCPP/README.md

 3) Execute game by inputting "./maze" in console.

 Notes:
-    - Server used for testing is academy21
+    - Server used for testing is academy21.
-    - Sample I/O pdf may be located in sample directory
+    - SampleI/O pdf may be located in sample directory.